canata09/canata09/github_copilot.md

-make a webpage with the SUBSCRIBE text
+test the new route by: make a webpage with the SUBSCRIBE text
 ```
 <!DOCTYPE html>
 <html>